adriannieto/revolut-interview/Readme.md

 Infrastructure:
 - ECS in favor of EKS
 - ECS autoscaling disabled
-- No nat gateway deployed (this is expensive, and our container are self contained so they does not require vpc access)
 - In general only cloudwatch available logging/monitoring is there, no application level monitoring neither, only containers and infra
 - No ARM support, which would be nice to save costs
 - No terraform modules, infrastructure code is small enough as it is